GUIDELINES FOR AUTHORS

 Try to keep references to fewer than 30.
 Authors are responsible for reference accuracy.
 References must be numbered consecutively in the order in which they appear in the text.
 Avoid using auto-numbering as this can cause problems during production.

-Include all relevant details regarding publication, including correct abbreviation of journal titles, as in Index Medicus; year, volume number, and inclusive page numbers; full names and locations of book publishers; inclusive page numbers of relevant source material; full web address of the document, not just to host page, and date the page was accessed.
-Examples:
+Include all relevant details regarding publication, including correct abbreviation of journal titles, as in the List of Journals Indexed for MEDLINE; year, volume number, and inclusive page numbers; full names and locations of book publishers; inclusive page numbers of relevant source material; full web address of the document, not just the host page, and date the page was accessed.

 References to unpublished material

-Personal communications are not included in the reference list, but may be cited in the text, with type of communication (oral or written) communicant’s full name, affiliation, and date (e.g., oral communication with H.E.
-Marmon, director, BC Centre for Disease Control, 12 November 2007).
+Personal communications are not included in the reference list, but may be cited in the text, with type of communication (oral or written), communicant’s full name, affiliation, and date (e.g., oral communication with H.E.
+Marmon, director, BC Centre for Disease Control, 12 November 2021).